 Hamelin Bay is in the heart of Leeuwin-Naturaliste National Park in Western Australia’s South West Region.
 About 30kms south of Margaret River.
 The bay was once the shipping hub of the Karridale timber industry.
-The ruins of the jetty can still be found along the foreshore.
+The ruins of the Hamelin Bay Jetty can still be found along the foreshore.

 A Little Touch of Paradise